TheSudheer/nodejs-web-app-ci-cd-pipeline/README.md

 ## Proof of Execution (Screenshots)

-*As requested for the interview task, below are proofs of a successful pipeline execution and the running application.*
+*Below are proofs of a successful pipeline execution and the running application.*

 ### 1. Jenkins Build Success